vishalvibes/wis/README.md

 ## Example

-Placing order from a nearby restaurant with good reviews
+Placing order from a nearby restaurant with good reviews.

+In this example we will demonstrate the actions workflow.

 ![Example workflow](https://i.imgur.com/gop8TtU.png)